Tabs Studio home Order Download Documentation Blog* Support

 2. Group files with the specific extension.

-Allow *.htm files from any folder to be combinable with other files:
+Let *.htm files from any folder be combinable with other files:

 (?<M>htm\$)|(?<M>^[^\\]+$)